כפר נהר הירדן – חוויית נופש מעצימה לילדים המתמודדים עם מחלות כרוניות, גנטיות ומחלות מסכנות חיים

 We are a proud member of Paul Newman’s SeriousFun Children’s Network, an association of 16 camps worldwide.

 The types of diseases supported at the Village are determined by our medical advisory board.
 Some of the diseases supported are Cancer, Type 1 Diabetes, Inflammatory Bowel Disease, Cystic Fibrosis, Rheumatoid Disorders, Hemophilia, Thalassemia, Cerebral Palsy, Endocrine Disorders, liver and kidneys transplants, and Heart & Blood Vessel Diseases.

 At the Village there is an innovative medical center, MediClub, staffed by doctors and nurses that are skilled at caring for children.
 At the MediClub our medical staff and volunteers care for any camper’s medical needs.

 The session activities and programs are focused on the children themselves and not on their disease.
 The goals are to improve their self-confidence by providing the same safe, unique and unforgettable experiences as a healthy kids receive.
 These activities encourage campers’ support and mutual aid and reinforce the feeling that they are not alone.
 Each and every activity emphasizes achievement and not competition.

-The children partake in a wide variety of activities and workshops such as: Adventure park, drama, music, wood-burning, cooking, archery, horse riding, swimming, sports, talent shows, etc. The facilities and activities are fully accessible to different disabilities and for wheelchairs.
+The children participate in a wide variety of activities and workshops such as: Adventure park, drama, music, wood-burning, cooking, archery, horse riding, swimming, sports, talent shows, etc. The facilities and activities are fully accessible to different disabilities and for wheelchairs.

 Jordan River Village held its first session in August 2001.
 Since then, we have hosted more than 11,500 campers.
 In every session we host up to 64 children, in small groups supported by volunteer counselors.